niess/pumas-docs/docs/docs/tutorials.md

     !!! note
         The 4<sup>th</sup> and 5<sup>th</sup> arguments to
         [`pumas_physics_create`][API_1] are optionnal.
 The 4<sup>th</sup>
-        argument allows to indicates a folder where [stopping power tables](stopping-power-tables.md) are looked-for and/or generated to.
+        argument allows one to indicate a folder where [stopping power tables](stopping-power-tables.md) are looked-for and/or generated to.
         Relative paths w.r.t. the MDF location can be given by prepending the path with an `@`.
 Ordinary paths are assumed otherwise.
 This argument